 Died in March in Wales from complications

-Mr Jones-Matthias died in March at the University Hospital of Wales from complications arising from the brain injury including pneumonia.
+Mr Jones-Mathias died at the University Hospital of Wales from complications arising from the brain injury including pneumonia.

 Graduated as a British army officer in 1984